-- 2.1 The aims of this policy are: - 2.1.1 To encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected. - 2.1.2 To provide staff with guidance on how to raise concerns. - 2.1.3 To reassure staff that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - This policy applies to all employees of the Trust, trustees, consultants, contractors, casual and agency staff and volunteers (collectively referred to as staff in this policy).
+- 2.1 The aims of this policy are: - 2.1.1 To encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected. - 2.1.2 To provide staff with guidance on how to raise concerns. - 2.1.3 To reassure staff that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - 2.2 This policy applies to all employees of the Trust, trustees, consultants, contractors, casual and agency staff and volunteers (collectively referred to as staff in this policy), also parents and visitors.